casper-ecosystem/casper-js-sdk/resources/migration-guide-v2-v5.md

   deployHeader.account = sender;
   deployHeader.chainName = chainName;

+  const session = ExecutableDeployItem.newModuleBytes(wasm, args);
   const payment = ExecutableDeployItem.standardPayment(paymentAmount);
-  const deploy = Deploy.makeDeploy(
+  const deploy = Deploy.makeDeploy(deployHeader, payment, session);

-    deployHeader,
-    payment,
-    ExecutableDeployItem.newModuleBytes(wasm, args)
-  );
-  const signedDeploy = deploy.sign(signingKeys);
+  deploy.sign(signingKey);

-  return signedDeploy;
+  return deploy;
 };
 ```

 **Example 2: Calling a Smart Contract Entrypoint.**

-In this example, you can see how to call an entrypoint of a smart contract using the new `ContractHash` class.
-This approach removes the dependency on previous abstractions, making your code easier to manage and more explicit.
+The `callEntrypoint` function, used for invoking an entry point in a stored contract, can be replaced using the updated API as shown below:

 Key Changes

-- Removed Abstraction: The Contracts abstraction has been replaced with the explicit use of ContractHash and ContractPackageHash.
+- `ExecutableDeployItem` used with additional wrapper classes (`StoredContractByHash`, etc.).
 - Direct Control: Developers now have full control over contract installation and entry point calls.
 - Improved Clarity: The separation of logic enhances readability and reduces confusion.